Max Guevara: Storyline

 Near the end of the season, Lydecker is betrayed by his superior, Elizabeth Renfro, and subsequently defects from Manticore.
 He aids Max in an assault on the Manticore headquarters, though Max is badly wounded and captured.
 In season two Cale exposes Manticore to the world, and Renfro torches the facility in an attempt to cover up the evidence, though she is killed in the process.
 Max escapes the facility and frees hundreds of other super soldiers and failed Manticore experiments.
 Lydecker disappears under mysterious circumstances.
 National Security Agency agent Ames White, who is also a member of a secretive cult that wishes to eliminate transgenics, is tasked with recapturing the Manticore escapees.
 Both the authorities and cult members pursue Max, though she escapes to Terminal City, an abandoned part of Seattle where hundreds of outcast transgenics have been hiding.
 When the police begin to surround Terminal City, Max convinces the other transgenics to stand their ground rather than run.
 The second and final season ends with the military surrounding and possibly preparing to invade Terminal City.

 The novel Dark Angel: Skin Game picks up where season two ends.
 Reports of a transgenic serial killer in Seattle are exacerbating the stand-off at Terminal City.
 Max uncovers that the killer's psychosis was caused by him unwillingly being given a psychoactive drug by White.
 A truce develops between transgenics and the authorities after Max publicly reveals the information, and White goes into hiding.
-The final novel, Dark Angel: After the Dark, picks up where the previous novel ends.
+The final novel, Dark Angel: After the Dark, picks up where Skin Game ended.
 Cale is kidnapped by the cult, who are trying to provoke Max into attacking them.
 Max eventually leads an assault on the cult's headquarters, which frees Cale and results in White's death and the compound being set on fire.
 As the headquarters burn Max finds Lydecker in a prison cell, and he promises to help her find her mother if she saves him, to which she agrees.
 The book ends with Cale and Max finally consummating their relationship.